emqx/emqx-docs/en_US/access-control/authz/authz.md

 ## Configure Authorization Mechanisms

-EMQX provides 3 ways to use authorization, namely: Dashboard, Configuration file and HTTP API.
+EMQX provides 3 ways to configure authorization, namely: Dashboard, Configuration file, and HTTP API.

 ### Configure with Dashboard

-EMQX Dashboard is an intuitive way to configure EMQX authorizer, where you can configure relevant parameters, check their working status, adjust their position in the authorization chain.
+EMQX Dashboard is an intuitive way to configure EMQX authorizer, where you can configure relevant parameters, check their working status, and adjust their position in the authorization chain.

 <img src="./assets/authentication-with-dashboard.png" alt="authentication-with-dashboard" style="zoom:80%;" />